KiiChain/kiichain-docs/kii-ambassadors.md

 ---

-description: Become a Kii Ambassador
+## description: Become a Kii Ambassador
----

 # Kii Ambassadors

-### What does it mean to become a KiiAmbassador?&#x20;
+### What does it mean to become a Kii Ambassador?

-Welcome to the KiiAmbassadors Program, our exclusive initiative to spotlight and reward the most committed voices in the KiiChain community.
+Welcome to the Kii Ambassadors Program, our exclusive initiative to spotlight and reward the most committed voices in the KiiChain community.

-This is not just a title — it's a role of influence and responsibility, for those who believe in our vision and want to help us grow the project both on-chain and online.
+This is not just a title — it's a role of influence and responsibility for those who believe in our vision and want to help us grow the project both on-chain and online.

-_All information, tasks, and rewards are shared through the **Private Ambassadors Channel** on our official Discord_.&#x20;
+*All information, tasks, and rewards are shared through the **Private Ambassadors Channel** on our official Discord.*

 You can apply to join the Ambassadors Program through the official KiiChain Discord (Official Links Channel): [https://discord.gg/kiichain](https://discord.gg/kiichain)

-#### KiiAmbassadors are selected community members who:
+#### Kii Ambassadors are selected community members who:

 * Amplify our core messages on Twitter and other platforms.
 * Stay active and helpful in Discord.
 * Help bring new users to the chain and nurture the community spirit.
-* Represent the KiiChain brand publicly, respectfully and consistently.
+* Represent the KiiChain brand publicly, respectfully, and consistently.

 ### To be accepted into the program, you must: